tinkercademy-bootcamp/chat-project-Algorysh/exercise-2/README.md

 ## Refactoring: Extract Function

 - What is different in this code compared to exercise-1?
+  - In this code, we are using helper functions, instead of having all the logic in `main` which makes the code modular and easier to read.
 - Is this code better or worse than exercise-1?
 - What are the tradeoffs compared to exercise-1?
 - Are you able to spot any mistakes or inconsistencies in the changes?